twistlock/docs/api/descriptions/policies/runtime_container_get.md

-Retrieves the runtime policy for running containers.
+Retrieves the runtime policy for containers protected by Defender.
 A policy consists of ordered rules.

 This endpoint maps to the policy table in **Defend > Runtime > Container policy** in the Console UI.